Picovoice/porcupine/README.md

 ## License

-This repository is licensed under Apache 2.0.
-This allows running the library on all supported platforms.
-Furthermore, custom wake-words can be generated for Linux, Mac, and Windows.
+This repository is licensed under Apache 2.0 expect for the [optimizer tool](/tools/optimizer) and keyword files generated using it.
+This allows running the library on all supported platforms using the set of freely-available [keyword files](/resources/keyword_files).

+Custom wake-words for Linux, Mac, and Windows can be generated using the [optimizer tool](/tools/optimizer) only for personal and non-commercial use.
+The use of [optimizer tool](/tools/optimizer) and keyword files generated using it in commercial products without acquiring a commercial licensing agreement from Picovoice is strictly prohibited.

 Custom wake-words for other platforms are only provided with the purchase of the commercial license.

-In order to inquire about the commercial license send an email to contact@picovoice.ai with a brief description of your use case.
+In order to inquire
+about the commercial license send an email to contact@picovoice.ai with a brief description of your use case.